Zellij: Later history (16th century and after)

 In Morocco, existing architectural styles were perpetuated with relatively few outside influences.
 Here, traditional zellij continued to be used after the 15th century and continues to be produced up to the present day.
 Under the Saadi dynasty in the 16th century and in subsequent centuries, the usage of zellij became even more ubiquitous within Morocco and covered more and more surfaces.
 During the reign of the 'Alawi sultan Moulay Isma'il (1672–1727), zellij was used extensively on the facades of the monumental gates of the new imperial citadel in Meknes.

 Under the Saadis, the complexity of geometric patterns was increased for the decoration of the most luxurious buildings, such as the Badi Palace (now ruined).
 Some of the zellij compositions in the Saadian Tombs are among the best examples of this type in situ.
 In this example, craftsmen employed finer (thinner) mosaic pieces and the thin, linear pieces that form the strapwork are coloured whereas the larger pieces that form the "background" are white.
 This scheme reversed the colouring pattern generally seen in older zellij (where the ground was coloured and the linear strapwork was white).

-Over the centuries since the Saadi period, the sgraffito technique previously used for Marinid epigraphic friezes came into more general usage in Morocco as a simpler and more economic alternative to mosaics.
+Over the centuries since the Saadi period, the sgraffito technique previously used for Marinid epigraphic friezes came into more general usage in Morocco as a simpler and more economical alternative to mosaics.
 This type of tile was often employed on the spandrels of large gateways and portals.
-The motifs are often relatively simpler and less colourful than the traditional mosaic zellij style.
-In addition to black glaze, green or blue glaze was also used in later examples of this type to obtain motifs in these colours.
+The motifs are often simpler and less colourful than the traditional mosaic style.
+In addition to black glaze, green or blue glaze was used in later examples of this type to obtain motifs in these colours.
 An example of this can be seen on the blue and green tiled façades of the Bab Bou Jeloud gate in Fez, built in 1913.